gunnarpope/cv/index.md

 * Lead algorithm engineer of wearable technologies and physiological monitoring
 * Working with clients to translate their product vision into technical requirements and features
-* Digital architect for real-time processing applications on resource-contstrained devices
+* Digital architect for real-time processing applications on resource-constrained devices
 * Leveraging machine learning (ML) algorithms to classify physiological behavior
 * Deploying Machine Learning applications (MLops) into the cloud and on embedded devices
 * Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment